-The District's general policy is to provide for free instruction in accordance with the Nebraska State Constitution.
-The District also provides activities, programs, and services that extend beyond the minimum level of constitutionally required free instruction.
-Under the Public Elementary and Secondary Student Fee Authorization Act, the District is permitted to charge students fees for these activities or to require students to provide specialized equipment and attire for certain purposes.
-This policy is subject to further interpretation or guidance by administrative or Board regulations.
-Students are encouraged to contact their building administration, their teachers or their coaches and sponsors for further specifics.
+The school district shall provide free instruction in accordance with the Nebraska State Constitution and the Nebraska statutes.
+The district also provides activities, programs, and services that extend beyond the minimum level of constitutionally required free instruction.
+Under the Public Elementary and Secondary Student Fee Authorization Act, the district is permitted to charge students fees for these activities or to require students to provide specialized equipment and attire for certain purposes.
+This policy is subject to further interpretation or guidance by administrative or board regulations.
+Students are encouraged to contact their building administration, their teachers or their coaches, and sponsors for further specifics.

-A. Definition.
+A. Definitions.

-1. "Students" shall mean students enrolled in the school district.
-"Students and their parents" shall mean students, their parents, guardians or other legal representatives.

-2.Extracurricular activities" shall mean student activities or organizations that (1) are supervised or administered by the District; (2) do not count toward graduation or advancement between grades; and (3) are not otherwise required by the District.

-3."Post secondary education costs" shall mean tuition and other fees associated with obtaining credit from a post secondary educational institution.
+- 1. "Students" means students, their parents, guardians or other legal representatives. - 2.
+"Extracurricular activities" means student activities or organizations that (1) are supervised or administered by the district; (2) do not count toward graduation or advancement between grades; and (3) are not otherwise required by the district. - 3.
+"Post-secondary education costs" means tuition and other fees associated with obtaining credit from a post-secondary educational institution.